BollineniRohith123/ExamoBuddy/allaboutapp.md

         return response.json()["choices"][0]["message"]["content"]
     ```
   - Integrate the tool into the agent for iterative query refinement or external research.
+  - Implement answer validation to ensure medical accuracy and relevance.
+  - Create a feedback loop mechanism to continuously improve answer quality based on user interactions.

 ##### Step 5: Integrate Perplexity API
 - Since Perplexity’s API is OpenAI-compatible, use Haystack’s `OpenAIGenerator` or a custom generator: